Central Taiwan Innovation Campus: History

-The construction of the building was completed in September 2014.
+In April 2010, Bio Architecture Formosana and Noiz joined the design competition of the building and won first prize.
+During the development stage, the site for the building was relocated once.
+The construction of the building was completed and opened on 15 September 2014.
 In August 2017, the building received the Diamond Class Green Building and Intelligent Building rating by the Ministry of the Interior based on several indicators.

 Architecture

 The building total surface covers an area of 42,700 m2 on a 2.47 hectares of land.
 The building was constructed entirely by metal-framed curtain wall.
 The shape of the building resembles a sliced open of a ground layer.
 It also features a greenhouse at its southern-east side.
+The building is covered by 3,358 sunshade panels and 140kW photovoltaic system.